charlijj/ViewPark/README.txt

   |  - ParkingLot.py
   │    class which unpacks the position list into a list of ParkingSpot objects as input for an Availability instance,
   |    contains method that returns an AvailabilityEntry object to be added to the database.
   |
+  |  - ParkingLotController.py
+  |    responsible for updating the availability for each lot on an interval timer, and entering the availability into the database.
+  |
   Position List Generator: located in avail_calc/img/
   |